Joey27-dev/Temperature-Data-Analysis-and-Prediction/README.md

 **Temperature Data Analysis and Prediction**

 Project Overview
 This project focuses on analyzing a large dataset of temperature readings (indoor and outdoor) collected across ~97,000 records.
 The aim was to perform data analysis, build machine learning models, and conduct future predictions based on the observed trends.

 Data Description
-Temp_ID: Unique identifier for each reading.
-Indoor Temperature: Indoor temperature measurement (in °C).
-Outdoor Temperature: Outdoor temperature measurement (in °C).
+- Temp_ID: Unique identifier for each reading.
+(Type: int) Indoor Temperature: Indoor temperature measurement (in °C).
+(Type: int) Outdoor Temperature: Outdoor temperature measurement (in °C).
+(Type: int)

 The dataset contains approximately 97,000 records, providing a rich base for analysis and modeling.